pspeder/qubes-doc/configuration/resize-disk-image.md

 1048576 MB is the maximum size which can be assigned to a private storage through qubes-manager.

-To grow the private disk image of a AppVM beyond this limit [qubes-grow-private](/doc/dom0-tools/qvm-grow-private/) can be used:
+To grow the private disk image of an AppVM beyond this limit [qubes-grow-private](/doc/dom0-tools/qvm-grow-private/) can be used:

 ~~~
 qvm-grow-private <vm-name> <size>